-Nathan Chen ran away with his third consecutive U.S. title on Sunday afternoon, outdistancing his closest competitor by 58.21 points.
+Nathan Chen ran away with his third consecutive U.S. title on Sunday afternoon at the 2019 U.S. Championships, outdistancing his closest competitor by 58.21 points.
 The reigning World champion was technically flawless in his “Land of All” free skate, landing four quad jumps — Lutz, flip, and two toe loops (one in combination) and six triple jumps en route to a new U.S. domestic record of 342.22 points.

 The Ivy League freshman earned Level 4s across the board and high Grades of Execution for his elements, along with a series of perfect scores for performance and interpretation.